kyla100/AboutMe-1/README.md

 ### Software Lead, FTC Robotics Team (Fellowship of the Robot), Sept.
 2018 - Mar.
 2020
   * Leading Software Programming for the team
+  * Won prestigious FTC Collins Aerospace Innovate Award in the State Championship
   * Top 10 team in Oregon (out of 209 teams)
-  * Qualified for 2019 World Tournament Championship in Houston.
+  * Qualified for 2019 World Tournament Championship in Houston representing Oregon

 ### Software Lead, Destination Imagination Team, Sept.
 2015 - May 2016
   * Led the design and implementation of a robotic squirrel using Lego hardware